desjare/babble/README.md

 Using the collected information, we could possibly using ml detect mistakes since DELA provides us with a lot of information about words.
 If a word is masculine or feminine, singular or plural.
 You can also know what type of word it is or verb tense as well as many many other useful information.

 I never finished it and keep it for reference.
+I learned a bit of Go and many other things doing that project.

 [DELA](http://infolingu.univ-mlv.fr/DonneesLinguistiques/Dictionnaires/telechargement.html) is licence [LGPLLR](http://infolingu.univ-mlv.fr/DonneesLinguistiques/Lexiques-Grammaires/lgpllr.html).